diamtr/ivari-mef-plugins/README.md

 # plugins
-The library will help you load plugins in your app.
+The library will help you to load plugins in your app.